Yasin051197/adobe_assignment/README.md

 # adobe_assignment
 It is a full-stack web application where user can add user or add post functionality using Backend.

+<h4>IMP Note* :- Server is taking time to get the data so wait for 1 min,otherwise refresh it.</h3>

 <ol>
 <li>Post</li>
 <li>Get</li>